Archaeopteryx: Description

-Most of the specimens of Archaeopteryx that have been discovered come from the Solnhofen limestone in Bavaria, southern Germany, which is a Lagerstätte, a rare and remarkable geological formation known for its superbly detailed fossils laid down during the early Tithonian stage of the Jurassic period, approximately 150.8–148.5 million years ago.
+Most of the specimens of Archaeopteryx that have been discovered come from the Solnhofen limestone in Bavaria, southern Germany, which is a Lagerstätte, a rare geological formation known for its highly detailed fossils laid down during the early Tithonian stage of the Jurassic period, approximately 150.8–148.5 million years ago.

 Archaeopteryx was roughly the size of a raven, with broad wings that were rounded at the ends and a long tail compared to its body length.
 It could reach up to 50 cm in body length and 70 cm in wingspan, with an estimated mass of 500 to 1000 g.
 Archaeopteryx feathers, although less documented than its other features, were very similar in structure to modern-day bird feathers.
 Despite the presence of numerous avian features, Archaeopteryx had many non-avian theropod dinosaur characteristics.
 Unlike modern birds, Archaeopteryx had small teeth, as well as a long bony tail, features which Archaeopteryx shared with other dinosaurs of the time.

 Because it displays features common to both birds and non-avian dinosaurs, Archaeopteryx has often been considered a link between them.
 In the 1970s, John Ostrom, following Thomas Henry Huxley's lead in 1868, argued that birds evolved within theropod dinosaurs and Archaeopteryx was a critical piece of evidence for this argument; it had several avian features, such as a wishbone, flight feathers, wings, and a partially reversed first toe along with dinosaur and theropod features.
 For instance, it has a long ascending process of the ankle bone, interdental plates, an obturator process of the ischium, and long chevrons in the tail.
 In particular, Ostrom found that Archaeopteryx was remarkably similar to the theropod family Dromaeosauridae.

 Archaeopteryx had three separate digits on each fore-leg each ending with a "claw".
 Few birds have such features.
 Some birds, such as ducks, swans, Jacanas (Jacana sp.), and the hoatzin (Opisthocomus hoazin), have them concealed beneath their leg-feathers.